Ganglands

-Ganglands (Braqueurs) is a French action crime drama streaming television series created by Hamid Hlioua and Julien Leclercq.
+Ganglands (Braqueurs) is a French action crime drama television series created by Hamid Hlioua and Julien Leclercq.
 The first season of the series premiered on Netflix on 24 September 2021 with six episodes.
 The second season premiered on 17 February 2023, also with six episodes.
 The series shares the title of Leclercq's 2015 film Braqueurs, but while both feature Sami Bouajila as the lead robber, they share no characters or storylines.

 Premise

 A crew of armed robbers led by Mehdi, an experienced professional, is drawn into a turf war between drug lords in Belgium after Mehdi’s teenage niece, Shaïnez, and her girlfriend, Liana, accidentally steal eight kilograms of cocaine while robbing a top dealer’s courier.
 Mehdi and Liana form an unlikely working partnership and a strong emotional bond while they fight for their lives and to protect their families and friends from spiraling troubles in Brussels and Antwerp.